anfraz7/anyas-physics-major-advice/_pages/12-contacting-professors.md

 ### what to include in your email

-Your goal with your email should be to make the professor extremely interested in responding to you while making your message as short and to-the-point as possible.
-In that vein, here are a few tips I've collected from successful friends:

-- Always include your CV in your email.
+Two items I've heard it's good to include:

+- **Your CV**.
 Without your CV, the professor has no way of deciding if you are worth their time to respond to or not.
-- If you are applying to federal funding like the NSF GRFP, mention that.
+- **Mention if you are applying to federal funding like the NSF GRFP**.
 If you end up winning that funding, you will become a free student.
-- Thank them for their time!

 ### example email